The Ring Screw Mechanism

 What is it for?

 The ring screw performs the same function as a ball screw, but is able to operate at much higher speeds.
 This means that a ring screw can be connected directly to the shaft of a modern high-speed brushless DC motor, whereas a ball screw would have to be connected via a reduction gear.
+Result: a simpler, more efficient linear actuator.
+Applications include robotics, aerospace, automation, etc.

 What's new about it?